 CCO Youth Orchestra

-The CCO Youth Orchestra
+The CCO Youth Orchestra (CCOYO)

 Established in September 2017, the CCO Youth Orchestra’s mission is to provide a high-quality symphony orchestra experience for youth in Ithaca and the Finger Lakes Region of New York State.

 Our next concerts are on January 11 and June 6, 2020.

 Membership is open to all young orchestral musicians (all instruments) in Ithaca and the Finger Lakes Region, playing at an advanced level.
 Be sure to read through the audition requirements and general information before contacting us, to insure you are able to meet the requirements.
 The next audition date is October 6, 2019 for oboe, trombone, and tenor saxophone only.

 This season the CCOYO will perform two full-length concerts in Ford Hall, and two outreach concerts in neighboring communities on January 10 and June 5, 2020.

 - The CCO Youth Orchestra rehearses on Sunday evenings from 7-9pm at Ithaca High School.

 - All CCO Youth Orchestra members will participate in their school music programs, unless none is available.

 - The cost for participation is $400 per year, payable in installments.
 A limited number of scholarships will be available to students who demonstrate financial need.